kamranahmad786/silanpay/README.md

 ## 📄 License

-This project is proprietary software owned by Silansoftware Technology Private Limited.
+This project is proprietary software owned by Silansoftware Private Limited.